Scallops with Bacon and White Wine Sauce

 - parsley and fresh basil to garnish

 Heat a cast iron skillet over medium heat.
-Add bacon bits and cook for 6-8 minutes until cooked through.
+Add bacon and cook for 6-8 minutes until cooked through.
 Remove from the skillet and set aside.
-Drain all but 1 tablespoon of bacon fat.
+Clean the skillet and return to the stove.

-Dry the scallops with paper towel, season with salt and pepper.
 Heat the skillet until very hot, then add the olive oil.
-Sear the scallops for about 1-2 minutes on each side until golden brown.
-Do this in batches so you don’t over crowd the pan.
-After scallops are cooked through, remove from the skillet and set aside.
+Add the scallops to the skillet and don't overcrowd the pan.
+Sear for about 1-2 minutes on each side until golden brown.
+Don't remove them from the skillet and set them aside.

-Allow the skillet to cool down to a medium heat, for about 10 minutes before adding some of the butter and shallots, or else you will burn them.
+Allow the skillet to cool down to medium heat, for about 10 minutes before adding some of the butter and shallots, or else you will burn them.
 Add shallots to the skillet with the butter with a pinch of salt.
 Cook until soft and translucent, about 5 minutes.
-Add in garlic and red pepper flakes and cook until garlic is fragrant, about 30 seconds.
+Add in garlic, red pepper flakes, and bacon bits.
+Cook until garlic is fragrant, about 30 seconds.

 - To get a nice golden crust on the scallops, you will want to make sure they are dried off really well.
 Moisture and a nice crust on your scallops just don't mix.
 Take some paper towels and dry your scallops very well.

 - Season with salt and pepper, and make sure your pan is really hot.
 You really do want the pan to be smoking hot, on high heat.
 Add olive oil to the pan right before adding the scallops.

 - Add the scallops in a single layer, but leave plenty of space between them.
 You don't want to overcrowd the pan!
 Overcrowding will produce extra moisture, and you don't want that.
 You will want to cook the scallops in batches.